-I am on the job market for research and engineering roles in industry (graduating Dec 2025)
+I am on the job market for research and engineering roles in industry.

-I am a Ph.D. (defended) in Computer Science at Northwestern University, advised by Prof. Aleksandar Kuzmanovic.
-My research focuses on the low-latency and cross-layer optimization of networking systems, with an emphasis on deployable designs under Internet constraints.
+I hold a Ph.D. in Computer Science from Northwestern University, advised by Prof. Aleksandar Kuzmanovic.
+My research focuses on low-latency, cross-layer optimization of networking systems, emphasizing deployable designs under real-world Internet constraints.
 I design protocols that bridge traditionally decoupled layers and build high-performance systems that preserve Internet semantics while adapting to evolving workloads.
-These systems are built with technologies such as DPDK, eBPF, P4, and QUIC, and are deployed across edge, serverless, and data center environments.
-My work has been published in top-tier venues including ICNP, TOCS, EuroSys, SoCC, and MobiCom.
+These systems leverage technologies such as DPDK, eBPF, P4, and QUIC, and are deployed across edge, serverless, and data center environments.
+My work has appeared in top-tier venues including ICNP, TOCS, EuroSys, SoCC, and MobiCom.

 My name “Sen Lin” (森林) literally means forest in Chinese—a recursion: Lin in a Lin.